Fiberwise building and stratification in tensor triangular geometry: Old examples, the category of representations of a finite group scheme

 \section{Old examples, the category of representations of a finite group scheme}

-In this section, we give an alternative proof of a recent result in \cite{BBIKP} regarding stratification for the category of representations of a finite group scheme defined over a commutative Noetherian ring.
-Let us stress that in \textit{loc. cit.} the authors proved BIK-stratification (see \cite{BIK11}) which is stronger that the notion of stratification concerning this work.
-In particular, BIK-stratification also describes the Balmer spectrum of the compact part of the big tt-category in question.
-Fortunately, we can combine the main results in this section with \cite{BCHS23} to give a description of the Balmer spectrum without invoking BIK--stratification.
+In this section, we give an alternative proof of a recent result from \cite{BBIKP} on stratification for the category of representations of a finite group scheme over a commutative Noetherian ring.
+We emphasize that, in \textit{loc.\ cit.}, the authors establish BIK-stratification (see \cite{BIK11}), which is stronger than the notion of stratification considered in this work.
+In particular, BIK-stratification yields a description of the Balmer spectrum of the compact objects in the associated big tt-category.
+Nevertheless, combining the main results of this section with \cite{BCHS23}, we recover a description of the Balmer spectrum without appealing to BIK-stratification.

-Our strategy is the same as in the previous section.
-In particular, the key ingredients are Neeman's theorem and stratification for the category of representations in the field case.
-For convenience, let us recall the relevant definitions here.
+Our strategy follows that of the previous section.
+The key ingredients are Neeman’s theorem together with stratification for the category of representations in the field case.
+For the reader’s convenience, we recall the relevant definitions here.

 \begin{recollection} Let $R$ be a commutative Noetherian ring and $G$ be a finite group scheme over $R$.
 Recall that the group algebra $RG$ is the dual of the coordinate algebra $R[G]$.
-We write $\mathrm{Mod}(G,R)$ to denote the full subcategory of $RG$--modules whose objects are lattices, that is, $RG$--modules that are projective as $R$--modules.
-We will consider $\mathrm{Mod}(G,R)$ as an exact category with the exact structure determined by the split exact structure of $\mathrm{Proj}(R)$.
-We will also endow $\mathrm{Mod}(G,R)$ with the symmetric monoidal structure induced by $\otimes_R$ equipped with diagonal $G$--action.
-Let $\mathrm{mod}(G,R)$ denote the full subcategory of $\mathrm{Mod}(G,R)$ consisting of finitely generated lattices.
-The \textit{category of $RG$--representations}, $\mathrm{Rep}(G,R)$, is defined as (the homotopy category of) the ind-completion of the derived $\infty$-category $\mathbf{D}^b(\mathrm{mod}(G,R))$ of finitely generated $RG$--lattices $\mathrm{mod}(G,R)$.
-In symbols, It is a big tt-category with the monoidal structure induced by $\otimes_R$ and the monoidal unit corresponds to $\mathbf{i}_GR$, the injective resolution of $R$ in $\mathrm{Mod}(G,R)$.
-In particular: \begin{itemize} \item When $G=1$, this construction recovers recovers the big derived category $\mathbf{D}(R)$ of $R$. \item When $R$ is a field, it recovers $\mathbf{K}(\mathrm{Proj}(kG))$. \end{itemize} For further details, we refer to \cite[Section 5]{BBIKP}. \end{recollection}
+We write $\mathrm{Mod}(G;R)$ to denote the full subcategory of $RG$--modules whose objects are lattices, that is, $RG$--modules that are projective as $R$--modules.
+We will consider $\mathrm{Mod}(G;R)$ as an exact category with the exact structure determined by the split exact structure of $\mathrm{Proj}(R)$.
+We will also endow $\mathrm{Mod}(G;R)$ with the symmetric monoidal structure induced by $\otimes_R$ equipped with diagonal $G$--action.
+Let $\mathrm{mod}(G;R)$ denote the full subcategory of $\mathrm{Mod}(G;R)$ consisting of finitely generated lattices.
+The \textit{category of $RG$--representations}, $\mathrm{Rep}(G;R)$, is defined as (the homotopy category of) the ind-completion of the derived $\infty$-category $\mathbf{D}^b(\mathrm{mod}(G;R))$ of finitely generated $RG$--lattices $\mathrm{mod}(G;R)$.
+In symbols,